Heard but never seen: 934th Airlift Wing command post keeps Airmen in-the-know

 |0

-This work, Heard but never seen: 934th Airlift Wing command post keeps Airmen in-the-know [Image 4 of 4], by MSgt Trevor Saylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Heard but never seen: 934th Airlift Wing command post keeps Airmen in-the-know, by SrA Victoriya Tarakanova, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Heard but never seen: 934th Airlift Wing command post keeps Airmen in-the-know

 LEAVE A COMMENT